Life is stressful.

 Chronic stress harms the pre-frontal cortex of your brain which regulates memory, attention, behavior, emotions, thoughts including decision making and planning.
 All these are critical for high-performance.

-When your cortisol levels stay high, you live in the survival mode.
+When your cortisol levels stay high, you live in survival mode.
 Your amygdala region of the brain stays activated which is responsible for the fight-or-flight response.

 When you stay calm, you keep your cortisol under control and use your pre-frontal cortex to live proactively.